jbiatek/BSGRulebook/rulebook.md

 1. If this distance was reached via a jump, go through the normal jump procedure including resetting the fleet marker.
     - Assault raptors cannot choose to remain in space for this jump, so return them to the reserves with the rest of the ships.
-    - If the destination is "Gas Cloud", the Admiral examines the New Caprica Crisis deck, not the old Crisis deck.
+    - If the destination is "Gas Cloud", the Admiral examines the New Caprica Crisis deck after it is ready, not the old Crisis deck.
-    - The Destination card may put ships back on the main game board after the jump.
+    - The Destination card may put ships back on the main game board after the jump, that is fine.
+Leave them where they are unless instructed otherwise.
 2. If it was not reached via a jump (for example earning distance through a Skill check), just reset the fleet marker.
-3. Any ships and Centurions still on the board at this point will remain unless instructed otherwise.
 4. Remove the Crisis deck from the game.
-The New Caprica Crisis deck will be used from now on.
+The New Caprica Crisis deck will be used in its place for the rest of the game.
+Shuffle it and place it next to the board.
 5. The New Caprica game board should be placed above the Pegasus game board.
 6. All human players are moved to "Resistance HQ", including any in the Brig.
 Piloted vipers are returned to the Reserves.
 7. All Cylon players are moved to "Occupation Authority".
 8. Move all remaining raptors to the New Caprica board.
 They can still be risked even before Galactica returns.
 9. Shuffle all remaining civilian ships, whether in space or in the stockpile, into a single stack on the "Locked Civilian Ships" box.

-Once setup is complete, the game continues from where it left off with the rules for the New Caprica phase now in effect.
+Once setup is complete, the game continues from where it left off, now with the rules for the New Caprica phase in effect.

 Until Galactica returns to orbit, as described below, all players may only move to New Caprica locations.
 Even when it does, Colonial One will not return.
 (Story wise, it was the last ship to leave New Caprica, and it was under Cylon control until then.)
 You may choose to use the Colonial One overlay's "destroyed" side to indicate this.